Lexington – Goshen Loop

-Goshen Pass is the highlight of this loop; it is a boulder strewn segment of the Maury River; large rhododendrons line the roadside.
-When the water is high kayakers often are out in the water.
+The highlight of this loop is Goshen Pass, which is a boulder-strewn segment of the Maury River.
+Large rhododendrons line the roadside.
+When the water is high, kayakers often are in the water.
 This loop also runs through forest as well as field and farm habitat – one is as likely to see a blue heron near Kerrs Creek as a red tail hawk on a telephone wire along the road.

 Jordan’s Point Park, Stono Lane Lexington, VA 24450

-There are two public parking lots, the second, on the right, is adjacent to a public restroom.
+There are two public parking lots.
+The second one, on the right, is adjacent to a public restroom.

 Facilities on Route